pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 6     pod "PubNub", "~> 5"
 7 end
 ```

-Import in classes where PubNub is used:
+Run pod install and use the generated workspace.
+Import PubNub where needed:

 ```
 `1#import PubNub/PubNub.h>